Aphaenogaster longiceps – Australia

 – Breeding temperature: 27°C during the day, 20-24°C at night

 – Wintering: None.
-Heat all year round, or respect a period of 2 months at room temperature to guarantee the longevity of the queen and her laying.
+Heat all year round, or respect a period of 2 months at room temperature to guarantee the longevity of the queen and her egg-laying.

-– Food: Small living insects (crickets size 2 to 4, fruit flies, mosquitoes, etc.) or dead, sweet liquids, jellies, meat, sweet liquids, fruits, etc.
+– Food: Small live insects (crickets size 2 to 4, fruit flies, mosquitoes etc.) or dead insects, sugary liquids, jellies, meat, sugary liquids, fruits, etc.

 – Humidity requirement: low to medium (always keep rooms humid).

-– Estimated maximum longevity of the queen: 7 to 15 years
+– Estimated maximum lifespan of the queen: 7 to 15 years

-Picture 1: © Steve Shattuck Picture 2: © Alexander Wild
+Photo 1: © Steve Shattuck photo 2: © Alexander Wild

 Notice